 Our clinicians typically send 3-month prescriptions with or without refills to your pharmacy.
 It is important to keep track of when your lab draws are due.
 Depending on your medical situation (the labs you have previously had, and the medications you are on), clinicians may or may not be able to provide refills when labs are overdue.
 Most people who have been on hormones for a year and are on a stable regimen will require annual labs.

-*If you are concerned about medication costs, we encourage you to bring this up at your visit when you are making a medication plan.
-We can talk about options to assist.
+*If you are concerned about medical costs, we encourage you to bring this up before your visit by calling 503-788-7273 or at your visit when you are making a plan; we can talk about different resources that may be available.